 In addition, there are seperate funds for alumni activities.

-The NFP is financed by the Dutch Ministry of Foreign Affairs from the budget for development cooperation.
+NFP and MSP are financed by the Dutch Ministry of Foreign Affairs from the budget for development cooperation.
 The individual Dutch embassy in each NFP country has its own focus area to support the development goals of the Netherlands in that country.
 The scholarships are further prioritised as follows:

 - 35% of the budget is for study programmes in food security and private sector development.

 - 50% of the budget is for applications from Sub Saharan Africa.